This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 Is this the same as the Visible Human model?

-No. The color images of the torso of the Visible Human Male were reduced in size and geometrically aligned with the CT images to obtain an isotropic data volume.
+No. The original color images of the Visible Human Male were reduced in size and geometrically aligned with the CT images to obtain an isotropic data volume.
 In a subsequent segmentation procedure, these data were augmented with anatomical object labels.

 What is the resolution of the model?